markusressel/raspyrfm-client/README.rst

 Exclude a WIP implementation
 ----------------------------
-To prevent the RaspyRFM client from importing your half baked implementation just include a class field like this:
+To prevent the RaspyRFM client from importing your half baked or base class implementation just include a class field like this:

 .. code-block:: python